 You can check out your local dispensary but the easiest way to find CBG flower for sale, is online.
 As with all hemp flower, be sure to hunt down a clean and organic source that offers third-party lab results to verify the cannabinoid content of their products.

-We recommend American Shaman for their John Snow Strain.
-It’s a super high quality strain with a high CBG percentage grown on small farms using sustainable farming practices, and lab test the final product to ensure no presticides or heavy metals are present.
+It’s a premium quality strain with a high CBG percentage.
+Grown on small farms using sustainable farming practices with lab tests on the final product to ensure no pesticides or heavy metals are present.

 CBG Flower vs CBD Flower

 Looking at the list of benefits of CBG flower, it’s easy to see that CBG and CBD have a lot in common.
 CBG, however, has been found to be slightly more effective at inhibiting GABA uptake, potentially making it more promising for treating anxiety.

 Another important difference worth noting is that CBG hemp flower has much more delicate trichomes than CBD and THC, so it’s even more important to ensure your CBG flower is properly cured and to choose a supplier that handles and delivers the product with care.